 How to Read a Forklift Load Capacity Chart

-MidCo Blog Image Top Reasons to Buy a Used ForkliftUnderstanding a forklift’s load capacity is not as simple as reading the maximum capacity and jumping to work - many factors influence how much your equipment can lift at what height.
+How-to-Read-a-Forklift-Load-Capacity-ChartUnderstanding a forklift’s load capacity is not as simple as reading the maximum capacity and jumping to work - many factors influence how much a fork truck can lift at a specified height.
 Should an operator exceed their forklift’s rated maximum capacity, it can put their safety at risk.
-With the increasing complexity of modern material handling equipment, it is crucial for forklift operators to understand how to read a forklift load capacity chart and understand the influences that shift how much a forklift can lift at different heights.
+That's why it's crucial for forklift operators to understand how to read a forklift load capacity chart.

 How is a forklift’s load capacity defined?

 A forklift’s load capacity is defined as a specific weight at a specific load center.
 While your forklift may be rated to lift 6,000 pounds, that maximum capacity can be reduced based on the shape of the load you are moving.
 Objects with longer load centers cannot be as heavy as shorter objects due to the physics involved with forklift counterweights.
-The maximum capacity of a forklift is negatively affected by larger load centers, higher lifting heights, and added attachments to the forklift, as well as other factors.
+The maximum capacity of a forklift is negatively affected by larger load centers, higher lifting heights, attachments and other factors.

 What is a forklift data plate?

-A forklift data plate contains essential information about the forklift, such as its operating weight, rated maximum capacity, model and serial numbers, any present attachments, and it load capacity chart.
-Some manufacturers include the load capacity chart as a table giving the maximum weight lifted at different mast stages for different load centers.
+A forklift data plate contains essential information about the forklift, such as its rated maximum capacity, model and serial numbers, attachments, etc. Some manufacturers include the load capacity chart as a table giving the maximum weight lifted at different mast stages for different load centers.
 Others provide this information as a chart to highlight the differences between the different factors.
 Being able to locate the maximum capacity, load center dimensions, and load height are essential for safe operation of the forklift.

 How are forklift load capacities regulated?